anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/30-postgresql-exercise.md

     spec:
       terminationGracePeriodSeconds: 10
       containers:
         - name: postgresql-db
           image: postgres:14.5
           env:
             - name: POSTGRES_PASSWORD
               valueFrom:
                 secretKeyRef:
                   name: postgresql-secrets
                   key: POSTGRES_PASSWORD
           ports:
             - containerPort: 5432
               name: postgresql-port
           volumeMounts:
             - name: data
               mountPath: /var/lib/postgresql/data
   volumeClaimTemplates:
     - metadata:
         name: data
       spec:
-      accessModes: [ "ReadWriteOnce" ]
+        accessModes: ['ReadWriteOnce']
         resources:
           requests:
             storage: 1Gi
 ```

 Have you noticed how the Secret is mounted as an environment variable as described in the container image description [1]?

 Also notice the `volumeClaimTemplates` section.
-The term *Volume Claim Template* indicates that this is not a Persistent Volume Claim (PVC).
+The term _Volume Claim Template_ indicates that this is not a Persistent Volume Claim (PVC).
 Consider the StatefulSet has specified multiple `replicas`, three (3) for instance.
 In this case three Persistent Volume Claims need to be created.
 As each PVC is then parameterized with the individual replica's Pod identity, the actual Persistent Volume Claims are similar but not identical.
 The Persistent Volume Claim Template describes their commonalities.

 Execute the spec: